sylvain-reynaud/lab-your-own-debian-packages/README.md

 ---
 title: Lab - Manage your own Debian packages
 author: Sylvain Reynaud
+date : 21/02/2022
 geometry: margin=1in
 ---

 In this lab, you will learn to:

 * create your own Debian package,
-* setup your own Debian repository.
+* setup your own Debian repository,
+* sign your package and your repository.

 The lab uses a simple application called 'audioboard' for the example.